List of special editions of Today (American TV program): May

 On May 20, 2013, Lauer, Guthrie, and Morales were anchoring from Hawaii, which was part of a supposed to be week long road trip.
 Roker was anchoring from Moore, Oklahoma.
 They were going to continue to Yellowstone National park the next day, but they had to have coverage from Oklahoma.

 On May 21, 2013, the day after an EF-5 tornado destroyed much of Moore, Oklahoma, Lauer, Guthrie, and Roker anchored the program from the ground of Moore, OK, while Morales was in a helicopter owned and operated by Oklahoma City NBC affiliate KFOR-TV.
 The next day, May 22, 2013, all anchors returned to Studio 1A except for Lauer, who continued to anchor coverage from Moore, Oklahoma.

 December

 On December 6, the day after Nelson Mandela died, the Today Show had a special edition commemorating him with Lester Holt reporting from South Africa.

 2015

 February

 On February 1, Special Edition of Sunday TODAY at Super Bowl XLIX.
 Lester Holt, Erica Hill, Dylan Dreyer, and Sheinelle Jones anchored from Studio 1-A and Al Roker anchored from Glendale, Arizona.

 2017

+September

+On September 11, 2017, a Special Edition of TODAY with Savannah Guthrie and Matt Lauer began at 6 am ET/3 am PT, reporting on Hurricane Irma.
+In the New York Market, WNBC kept tradition in breaking away at 8:25 am ET with the Today in New York team anchoring live coverage of the ceremonies at Ground Zero marking the sixteenth anniversary of the September 11 attacks.